atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 These directories are both added to the system `%PATH%`.

-# Chef Full Ruby

-The Ruby included in the Chef Full stack installation package is intended for Chef's use.

-If Ruby is required for other tools or applications on the system, Opscode recommends installing it with a recipe.

-If you wish to install Chef extensions such as knife plugins, report handlers or gems used in cookbooks, use the full-stack included Ruby.

 # Chef Toolbox

 Chef comes with several tools of its own.